 Answer: Patients will be provided a dietary prep kit with instructions prior to the exam.
 The kit includes a recommended menu to be followed for two days before the exam.
 The St. Paul Radiology nurse will review these instructions with you to ensure adequate preparation.
 As with colonoscopy, adequate dietary preparation impacts exam quality.
 This diet, combined with the colon cleansing medicines provided in the kit, will remove stool from your colon.
 This allows St. Paul Radiology physicians to detect any polyps or masses that may be in the colon.
 If stool remains in the colon, it could hide a polyp or could be confused with a polyp.

 Answer: Yes.
 Radiation exposure is minimal.
 No needles, injections, or sedations are used.

 Question: Is the CT Colonography Examination Painful?

 Answer: No. Most patients feel minimal discomfort during the exam.
 Some patients report cramping during colon insufflation; however, this is short-lived.

 Question: How Do I Receive Results From the CT Colonography Examination?

-Answer: After your screening, one of the St. Paul Radiology Board Certified Radiologists will interpret your screening, comprised of several hundred images.
-You will then be telephoned within 72 hours by either the Preventative Screening nurse or attending radiologist with your exam results.
-Your results and medical report will also be shared with your primary care physician, with your approval.
+Answer: After your screening, one of the St. Paul Radiology's Board Certified Radiologists will interpret your screening, comprised of several hundred images.
+Your results and medical report will be shared with your primary care physician.